Listening to Indigenous Voices

 The guide is a self-contained kit to engage with others on themes related to justice, reconciliation, right relationships, and decolonization with Indigenous Peoples.
 It is intended to stimulate dialogue and reflection in small groups and classrooms.

 Groups of 8-12 (or even 5-7 if using online) are an ideal size for the sharing circle process.
 If you can, make your group as diverse as possible, including Newcomers, Settlers, and Indigenous persons.
+Groups could form in schools, organizations, communities, workplaces, or wherever people gather. |

 Get the Guide